 Are you going green or are you going black?
 Or are you just going to get both?

-Ok, I may have went to far with that one.
-But, its true.
-I do enjoy self winding watches.
+Ok, I may have gone too far with that one.
+But, it’s true.
+I do enjoy self-winding watches.

 Mechanical (Manual) Khaki

-You can never go wrong with a self winding watch.
+You can never go wrong with a self-winding watch.
 You own the control.
 Now, this may be a downside to those who forget to wind their watches.
-So go for a manual wind if you are the type of person who runs of a to do list.
+So go for a manual wind if you are the type of person who runs off a to-do list.